389ds/389ds.github.io/docs/389ds/design/matching-rule-in-chain.md

 ## "In chain" plugin

-The In chain MR is define as a new *syntax* plugin in configuration templates: *ldap/ldif/template-dse-minimal.ldif.in* and *ldap/ldif/template-dse.ldif.in*.
+The In chain MR is define as a new *syntax* plugin

     dn: cn=In Chain,cn=plugins,cn=config
     objectclass: top